SioKCronin/website/content/praxis.md

 {{< youtube i1V9ibUb998 >}}

 When I emerged I envisioned new orientations to ideating, collaborating, healing, building and being.
-I desired to build productive poetics that went beyond expressing.
-Poetics that could organize, mobilize, and shape the trajectories of interdependent webs of subjects.
+I desired to build a productive poetic that would extend beyond expressing.
+A poetic that could organize, mobilize, and shape the trajectories of interdependent webs of becomings.
+My poems exist as patterns of knowing that fire in my neural connectome.
+I call them geoflora, and I tend them as my principal labor.
+They are the story of the love I dared to feel and the network of care I dared to cultivate.

-I now prioritize information infrastructure, somatics, poetics, dialectics, and collective intelligence research to prime fresh possiblities of collective flourishing.
-I take notes in [code](https://github.com/SioKCronin/swarmopt) and poems.

-The earth continues to meet me in moments of unrestrained reverie, and yet my gaze is fixed on supporting the emergence of what we will build together.

 {{< youtube B_CMHGz8QCo >}}

+I wet ash spared from my valley into ink and scrawl the names of godessess on my skin to make myself known to myself

+I am not an edifice
+but a divine orifice
+a channel forged by centuries of tears now carved by light

+I sing to you oh fecund overflow and my cells lose their meaning and I am lost and it is forever night and day at once and I spill into you oh adjascent others through hooks of longing lust pulse tether

+fill and drain
+reform and rupture
+a rapture of life death
+becomes our saltana
+and we are drunk on our own music